Uroleptus musculus

-Uroleptus musculus is a species of ciliates.
+Uroleptus musculus is a species of ciliate.

 Description

 The organism is either white or rose-coloured.
 The collar extends from ventral files, that extends a short distance along the right side of the body.
 The body is also elongated and has a tail-like portion, that has 3 frontals and 2-4 rows of ventral cirri.
 It has no transverse cirri.
 The oral area is not U-shaped.